RobertAKARobin/util/README.md

 ### Done:

+-	Allow anonymous event handlers, for when we know a component won't be SSGd
 -	A way to cache DOM queries, like Angular's ViewChild
 -	Fully hydrate the template on the landing page -- e.g. with event listeners and stuff -- without needing to rerender it
 -	Don't use `[on]` attributes?